*This post may contain affiliate links. Please see my disclosure for more details!*

 I thought I would also stick with a three layer cake because I already know that this cake uses up a lot of ingredients (hello 1kg of icing sugar!) but you can always make it smaller if you want.
 Because the cake uses three colours of buttercream, the three layers of sponge seemed ideal!

 I also do realise, before someone thinks it’s clever to remind me, that Mini Eggs come in four colours… but as I have explained before, and I do also explain in the video, as the yellow and white ones are quite similar, I just thought I would use one colour for those.
+I think the pink and purple are the more important colours anyway – especially as there are the least of those in a packet!

 For the cake, it’s quite simple.
 It’s the buttercream part that’s a little more complicated.
 As I explain in the method, you want to reserve 200g of the buttercream for your crumb coat, and then split the rest into three.
 One for purple, one for pink, and one to stay as it is.